Trail, British Columbia: Teck Cominco lead-zinc smelter

-Trail is home to one of the largest lead and zinc smelter in the world and the smelter is the largest employer in Trail, providing 1,400 jobs in the town of 7800.
+Trail is home to the Teck Cominco smelter, one of the largest lead smelters and zinc smelters in the world, and is the largest employer in Trail, providing 1,400 jobs in the town of 7800.
 The smelter has been in operation for over a hundred years and has provided many well-paying jobs that do not require more than a high school education.
 Intergenerational families worked at the smelter and Teck Cominco became Trail's "economic and cultural centre."

 The Teck Cominco Interpretive Centre in downtown Trail provides a history of Cominco's Trail smelting operations with displays, a mini-science centre, hands-on exhibits, and videos, as well as a 2.5 hour industrial tour of the Teck Cominco smelter.
 Presentations include exhibits of sophisticated environmental monitoring systems installed in the Trail area by Teck.

 In February 1896, Fritz Augustus Heinze opened his British Columbia Smelting and Refining Company smelter at Trail to process ore brought from Rossland on his Columbia and Western Railway.
 The concentrate from the smelter was transported to Butte, Montana, for refining.
 The plant capacity was soon increased from about 150 to 400 tons per day.
 However, with the supply of Rossland ore largely going south to Northport, the plant was unprofitable.
 The output was 50 per cent pure copper at best, and the yellow clouds of sulfur dioxide became health hazards for the region.

 When the Canadian Pacific Railway (CP) expressed interest in buying the Columbia and Western Railway (C&W), Heinze insisted the package include the Trail smelter.
 In February 1898, CP bought the C&W for $600,000, and the smelter for $200,000.
 Heinze retained several other holdings.
 CP created the Canadian Smelting Works to run the plant.
 CP's new Crowsnest Pass branch supplied cheap coal, and the new Bonnington Falls dam provided electricity.
 That August, new blast furnaces increased efficiency and tall chimneys lifted the toxic smoke farther above Trail.

 Since lead was the most common ore in the region, the company built two lead furnaces, which were operational by the end of 1901.
 The next year, the federal government offered a subsidy of five dollars for each ton of lead smelted in Canada.
 However, the concentrate still required refining at the American Smelting and Refining Company's plant in Tacoma, Washington.
 To address this problem, by the end of 1902, Trail opened the first commercial electrolytic refining process in the world, producing pure lead, pure copper, fine silver and gold.
 In 1906, the Consolidated Mining and Smelting Company of Canada (CM&S), a consortium comprising the smelter and certain Red Mountain mines at Rossland, was formed.
 CP had a 54 per cent holding.
 After the Northport smelter closed in 1921, Trail remained the sole operator in the region.